 Spotify (SPOT) Ascends While Market Falls: Some Facts to Note

-The music-streaming service operator's stock has climbed by 2.04% in the past month, falling short of the Business Services sector's gain of 3.43% and outpacing the S&P 500's gain of 1.5%.
+Prior to today's trading, shares of the music-streaming service operator had lost 4.54% over the past month.
+This has lagged the Business Services sector's loss of 1.09% and the S&P 500's loss of 0.29% in that time.

-Investors will be eagerly watching for the performance of Spotify in its upcoming earnings disclosure.
-The company is predicted to post an EPS of $2.01, indicating a 615.38% growth compared to the equivalent quarter last year.
-Our most recent consensus estimate is calling for quarterly revenue of $4.4 billion, up 11.24% from the year-ago period.
+The upcoming earnings release of Spotify will be of great interest to investors.
+The company's upcoming EPS is projected at $2.01, signifying a 615.38% increase compared to the same quarter of the previous year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $4.4 billion, indicating a 11.24% increase compared to the same quarter of the previous year.

 Investors should also pay attention to any latest changes in analyst estimates for Spotify.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, there's been a 3.51% fall in the Zacks Consensus EPS estimate.
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Spotify presently features a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Spotify has a Forward P/E ratio of 79.24 right now.
-This indicates a premium in contrast to its industry's Forward P/E of 27.98.
+Digging into valuation, Spotify currently has a Forward P/E ratio of 74.54.
+This denotes a premium relative to the industry's average Forward P/E of 26.96.

 The Technology Services industry is part of the Business Services sector.
-This industry currently has a Zacks Industry Rank of 60, which puts it in the top 24% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 63, finds itself in the top 26% echelons of all 250+ industries.